MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

 ```

 ### Initializing an Empty Board
 The last thing that needs to be done is implementing `initializeBoard(String[] statementInput)` in the puzzle's importer class.
 This is puzzle-specific.
-An example with Short Truth Table is shown:
+An example with Short Truth Table is shown below.
 Note that you will not be able to reuse this code, as the code is Short Truth Table-specific.
 If you are unsure where to begin, consider looking at the importer's `initializeBoard(Node node)` method for ideas.

 ```java
 class ShortTruthTableImporter extends PuzzleImporter {